 Monitoring diseases, pests, and trees’ health is essential for woodland management.
 Modern technologies optimize this process by providing landowners with accurate data and allowing them to control the process in real-time, including remotely.

-Forest management software EOS Forest Monitoring provides all the necessary tools to analyze woodlands and implement sustainable production practices.
+Forest management software EOSDA Forest Monitoring provides all the necessary tools to analyze woodlands and implement sustainable production practices.
 Thus, satellite data allow remote monitoring of deforestation and changes in woodlands over a certain period (monthly, quarterly, and annually).
 Analyzing weather trends based on historical data is equally crucial to woodland management.
 It allows you to plan long-term agricultural work.
-With EOS Forest Monitoring, you can also track tree crop moisture levels and receive water stress reports to predict the risk of fires.
+With EOSDA Forest Monitoring, you can also track tree crop moisture levels and receive water stress reports to predict the risk of fires.

 Along with traditional methods, satellite technology is an effective tool to prevent fires.
 For example, an increase in temperature may indicate the occurrence of fire or potential danger of its event.
-EOS Forest Monitoring helps track temperature anomalies detecting and preventing potential fires as well as responding promptly to them to minimize the damage they cause to woodland owners and the chain of businesses dependent on a particular stand.
+EOSDA Forest Monitoring helps track temperature anomalies detecting and preventing potential fires as well as responding promptly to them to minimize the damage they cause to woodland owners and the chain of businesses dependent on a particular stand.

 Another advantage of forest land management using specialized software is significant resource savings.
 By receiving accurate information about the state of woodland, landowners can optimize their plan and only carry out activities that will give the best results.